farm-fe/farm/README.md

 ## Features

 - ⚡ **Super Fast**: Written in Rust, start a React / Vue project in milliseconds and perform an HMR update within 10ms for most situations.
-- 🧰 **Fully Pluggable**: Everything inside Farm is powered by plugins, achieve anything you want by creating a plugin.
-Supports both Rust and JavaScript plugins.
+- 🧰 **Fully Pluggable**: Everything inside Farm is powered by plugins, supports Farm compilation plugins(both Rust and JavaScript plugins, and SWC plugins), Farm runtime plugins and Farm server plugin.
+Achieve anything you want by creating a plugin.
-- ⚙️ **Powerful**: Compiles JS/TS/JSX/TSX, CSS, HTML, and static assets out of the box.
+- ⚙️ **Powerful**: Compiles JS/TS/JSX/TSX, CSS, Css Modules, Sass, Less, Postcss, HTML, and static assets out of the box.
+Support official compilation plugins for Popular frameworks like React, Vue, SolidJs.
-- ⏱️ **Lazy Compilation**: Dynamically imported resources are compiled only when requested.
+- ⏱️ **Lazy Compilation**: Dynamically imported resources are compiled only when requested, speed up compilation for large scale project.
+Just write a `dynamic import` and the imported module won't be compiled when it is executed.
-- 📦 **Partial Bundling**: Bundle your project into a few reasonable bundles, speeding up resource loading without losing caching granularity.
+- 📦 **Partial Bundling**: Bundle your project into a few reasonable bundles automatically, speeding up resource loading without losing caching granularity.
 - 🔒 **Consistency**: What you see in development will be the same as what you get in production.
 - 🌳 **Compatibility**: Supports both legacy (ES5) and modern browsers.